Classic 10 Day Northern Lights Self Drive Tour of the Complete Ring Road of Iceland

-On day three, you will immerse yourself in the waterfalls, glaciers and coastal wonders of the South Coast.
-As you start your drive, you may be able to see a notable feature immediately to your left; you will, after all, be passing the notorious Eyjafjallajökull which erupted in 2010 and caused a disastrous effect on air travel.
+On day three, you will immerse yourself in the waterfalls, glaciers, and coastal wonders of the South Coast.
+As you start your drive, you may be able to see a notable feature immediately to your left; you will, after all, be passing the notorious Eyjafjallajökull, which erupted in 2010 and caused a disastrous effect on air travel.

-You can take a snowmobiling tour atop this great glacier for an hour of exhilaration, or else a glacier hike on the nearby Sólheimajökull for a more extended period of excitement and a deeper insight into how these natural marvels form and change.
+You can take a snowmobiling tour atop this great glacier for an hour of exhilaration or a glacier hike on the nearby Sólheimajökull for a more extended period of excitement and a deeper insight into how these natural marvels form and change.

 A little further along the South Coast, you will reach Reynisfjara black-sand beach, a stunning stretch of coastline.
 You can admire geological wonders here, such as the Dyrhólaey rock arch and the Reynisdrangar sea stacks.
 Just beware of the water, as this beach is renowned for its dangerous sneaker waves.

 A short journey from here is the village of Vík, where you will spend the night.